terjekv/terjekv.github.io/_posts/2019-07-23-a-day-in-marka.md

   src: IMG_0853.jpg
   text: >
     Looking back down it doesn't seem steep, and here it really isn't.
 In total, the difference in elevation from Grønlia to here is around a hundred meters.
-Unforuately, I start another hundred plus below Grønlia...
+Unfortuately, my day starts another hundred plus below Grønlia...

 - title: The underbrush was still undisturbed
   src: IMG_0854.jpg